jakeherold/weather-app/README.md

 * Play with in-memory DB, see if that's lighter and appropriate to the task
 * How to lighten this repo

+# Various notes and thoughts
+* Vagrant is a really sweet tool.
+Regardless of how this project turns out I'm going to have to remember this one.
+* Validated that the newest "build" of the wather_server.py script works on a fresh vagrant install (9:59am PST)